waldur/waldur-mastermind/docs/guide/jira_setup.rst

 4.4 Add a description.

 4.5 Please make sure you've picked 'created, updated and deleted' actions under 'Events' section.
-No need to to check Comments events, they will be synced with by the issue triggers.
+No need to to check Comments events, they will be synced by the issue triggers.

 4.6 Save configuration.